nayafia/lemonade-stand/README.md

 ####Cons
 * Can be at odds with making software freely accessible
-* “Two tiers” of product support can make free users unhappy
 * Project needs to be big enough that customer need exists

 ####Case Studies